m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 It is a bit difficult to understand why this is necessary because you did not write the other code.
-For an analogy, suppose you are working at the front desk of a hotel and four friends arrive to use rooms 61, 62, 63, and 64.
+For an analogy, suppose you are working at the front desk of a hotel whose computer system is not currently working.
+Four friends arrive to use rooms 61, 62, 63, and 64 and
-It was important for the friends to be next to each other and upon arrival it becomes clear that one of them needs to be in room 60 because it is the only room with ...
+it is important to the friends to be next to each other.
+Upon arrival, it becomes clear that one of them needs to use room 60 because it is the only room with a bathtub.
-Since room 60 is free, you move them to rooms 60, 61, 62, and 63.
+Because room 60 is free, you move the group to rooms 60, 61, 62, and 63.
-It is important for the next front desk manager, that you register in the system that room 64 is now free.
+Since the computer system is not working, you need leave a note to the front desk manager on the next shift, who you have never met, so that they know room 64 is now free.
-Otherwise, they may unnecessarily turn away new customers.
+Otherwise, they may turn away new customers, unnecessarily.
+In this analogy,
+the front desk manager who you have never met plays the role of the code that you have not written and leaving a note is analogous to returning the old snake tail position.